Updated: June 2, 2023 by CanCat Eat

 - Vomiting

 Due to the fact that most of the adult cats are very picky about their food.
-They wouldn’t chew on tomato leaves and stem.
+They wouldn’t chew on tomato leaves and stems.
 Kittens, for all their inquisitiveness.
 They are more prone to eating these toxic parts of the tomato plant.
-You should keep your kittens away from the toxic part of tomato plants.
+You should keep your kittens away from the toxic parts of tomato plants.

 Young cats who have been kept indoors for a long time.
-And then allowed to roam outside of the house.
-They may also simply unfamiliar with vegetation such as tomato leaves and stem.
+And then they were allowed to roam outside the house.
+They may also simply be unfamiliar with vegetation such as tomato leaves and stems.

 What is Tomato Plant Poisoning?

 The tomato plant is from the Solanaceae family.
-If you notice your cat eating the leaves or stems of a tomato plant.
-Then, take her to your vet right away.
+If you notice your cat eating the leaves or stems of a tomato plant, then take her to your vet right away.
 Humans can easily eat tomatoes.
-The substances in the stems and leaves of the tomato plant are toxic for most of the small animals.
+The substances in the stems and leaves of the tomato plant are toxic for most small animals.
 The tomato plant contains solanine.
 This is toxic for your cat.

 What To Do If Your Cat Eats Tomato Plant

 Tomato plant poisoning isn’t typically fatal for cats.
-But will definitely cause uncomfortable symptoms.
+But it will definitely cause uncomfortable symptoms.

 Symptoms of Tomato Plant Poisoning in Cats